 A gentleman came into my office in order to see what he could do about a notice his condo Board, or how he referred to it “the condo police”, served him with.
 Having invested thousands of dollars towards tiling the terrace off his new unit, his condo Board mandated that he now remove the tile.
 The prospect of spending thousands to remove the tiles, after spending thousands installing them, was beyond comprehension to this gentleman.
-This would be enough to make people want to sell their condo in disgust at what they have been subjected to.
-I personally would have rung Carolina Auction & Realty at a moments notice.

 After reviewing his condo declaration and by-laws we discovered that he had what is called an “exclusive use” of the terrace.
 This means that he has the right to be the sole user of the terrace; however, he does not legally own it because the condo corporation does and while it’s his duty to keep the terrace clean, he did not have free reign over it and had to get permission from the condo Board in order to make what is called either an addition, alteration or improvement to the exclusive use common element.
 Therefore the Board was in their right to enforce removal of the tiles, and the gentleman had to comply in order to avoid further complications and/or legal actions by the Board.